elixir-makeup/makeup_c/README.md

 ## Status

-This lexer is fairly naive as it doesn't take into account any of the C language's type checking.
+This lexer was built to highlight C code in a blog.
+It works for my purposes so I'm happy.
+It is fairly naive as it doesn't take into account any of the C language's type checking.
 It also has the C++ keywords, but doesn't attempt to do anything fancy regarding templates and other fancy type definitions.
 I needed it just for C, and that is what it does.